bs2kbs2k/smlinux/README.md

 	smlinux update

 ## **How do I apply a patch after 60fps but before Dynamic Options or CHEATER?**
-*The following are examples for advanced users to use as reference*
+*The following are examples for advanced users to use as reference, change filenames as needed*

 **Method One**: Starting from scratch